zamronypj/fano-validation/README.md

-# Fano Web Framework Skeleton Application
+# Fano Validation Example Application

-Web application skeleton using Fano Framework, Pascal web application framework
+Web application skeleton using Fano Framework, Pascal web application framework that demonstrate how to use Fano Framework data validation feature.

+When you visit url /guestbook, the application middleware will validate if required query string parameter id is supplied and contains alpha numeric character.
+If failed, validation error will be reported.
+If success, string nice will be printed.

 This project is generated using [Fano CLI](https://github.com/fanoframework/fano-cli) command line tools to help scaffolding web application using Fano Framework.